pushme-pullyou/pushme-pullyou.github.io/README.md

 ### Mission

+2017-08-21
+* Access locally/remotely, online/offline
+* Solve problems faster by melding coding and using input/processing/output tools into unified flow of efforts
+* Help you develop skills you can use over and over again most everywhere
+* Built to fork, edit and share - all FOSS in GitHub
+* Build using fastest, shortest and easiest code possible
+* Ready to use, cut and paste vary short cookbook-style scripts
+* Code that's easy to read - so you concentrate on solving the problem more than guessing the intent of the programmer

+Older
 * Explore GitHub using the GitHub API
 * Explore the GitHub API using entry-level, plain-vanilla JavaScript
 * Help you build tools that make the GitHub web pages and the data come to you